MK-Kamal/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/disable-basic-authentication-in-exchange-online.md

     ```
     $Sales | foreach {Set-User -Identity $_ -AuthenticationPolicy "Block Basic Auth"}
     ```

+in Hyrbid Scenario  where users are Syncing from on-Promise AD to O365 we will need to update On-promise users with specific attribute that will be synced with Exchange Online to filter users based on this attribute

 - **Use a list of specific user accounts**: This method requires a text file to identify the user accounts.
 Values that don't contain spaces (for example, the Office 365 work or school account) work best.
 The text file must contain one user account on each line like this: